 - Guided Walking Trails

-Their are also numerou swalking trails within and around the town, it is our advise to visit the Igwalagwala Trail this route is great for early morning Birding while the Crocodile centre walk is awesome for viewing small antelope as well as Larger game.
+Their are also numerous walking trails within and around the town, it is our advise to visit the Igwalagwala Trail this route is great for early morning Birding while the Crocodile centre walk is awesome for viewing small antelope as well as Larger game.
 This trail the larger of the two may be done within 30 min up to 3 hours depending on the route that one follows.
 Please ensure that you have water as it may become quite warm during the summer months.
 This route also offers sights of Buffalo and one must take caution.
 Please make sure that you get a map of the trails at the Crocodile Centre.
-The crocodile centre also has some incredible information with regards to Crocodiles and snakes live demostartions are offered weekly as well a croc feeding on the weekends.
+The crocodile centre also has some incredible information with regards to Crocodiles and snakes live demonstrations are offered weekly as well a croc feeding on the weekends.
 Book your place should you be interested.

-What to be on the look out for while in St Lucia, one are the Hippo’s that roam the streets freely at night, they are in search of grass and if one keeps your distane they pose no threat at all.
+What to be on the look out for while in St Lucia, one are the Hippo's that roam the streets freely at night, they are in search of grass and if one keeps your distance they pose no threat at all.
 Leopards are sighted regularly as well so make sure to take a camera along should you drive around at night.
 The area one should drive is the beach road and towards the ski boat club as these are the top areas one may just witness this splendid creature.
-A wide variety of antelop may also be witnessed in and around the town of St Lucia.
+A wide variety of antelope may also be witnessed in and around the town of St Lucia.